 Any member of the ordinary faculty is normally allowed to serve as principal investigator on funding proposals and contracts.
-Term faculty (adjunct, visiting professor, research associate, special lecturers, practitioner faculty) may be allowed to submit a proposal if the planned grant activities commence and terminate within the term of his/her respective appointment.
+Term faculty (adjunct, visiting professor, research associate, special lecturers, practitioner faculty, contingent faculty) may be allowed to submit a proposal if the planned grant activities commence and terminate within the term of his/her respective appointment.
 Faculty holding Emeritus status may be allowed to submit proposals at the discretion of the director of sponsored projects and research compliance and the provost & senior vice president of academic affairs.
+A written appointment letter will be provided to base salary calculations.